codefellows-seattle-javascript-401d23/31-34-budget-tracker-app/LAB-33.md

   * it should wrap the updating of the store in a `try/catch` and gracefully log errors

 * Find to places to conditionally render UI in your code based on view state.

-## Stretch Goals
+* Test your compontens using Enzyme and Jest

-* Test your reducers and action creators
+## Strecth Goal
 * Implement (and complete) the session storage middleware.